Black taxis challenge U.S. car service Uber for streets of London

 In their sights is Uber Technologies Inc., a San Francisco-based company whose application lets people summon rides at the touch of a smartphone button and uses satellite navigation to calculate the distance for fares.

-The drivers of black taxis say Uber, backed by investors such as Goldman Sachs and Google, is being used as a taximeter and thus contravenes a 1998 British law reserving the right to use a meter for licensed black taxis.
+The drivers of black taxis say Uber, backed by investors such as Goldman Sachs (GS.N) and Google (GOOGL.O), is being used as a taximeter and thus contravenes a 1998 British law reserving the right to use a meter for licensed black taxis.

 Uber says the application used by their drivers complies with all local regulations and that they are being targeted because of their success in winning customers.